MBA's Mortgage Loan Officer Licensing Resource Center

 In This Section

 In 2008 the Secure and Fair Enforcement for Mortgage Licensing Act (SAFE Act) established mandatory registration for all mortgage loan originators (MLOs) and also licensing for non-bank lenders, their branches and MLOs through the Nationwide Mortgage Licensing System and Registry (NMLS).
 Since then, there has been a national discussion about the need to address the challenges faced by licensed MLOs moving from one state to another or experienced federally registered MLOs wishing to change positions and work for a state licensed company.
-Such transitions often take three months or more.
+Such transitions often take up to three months or even longer.

 The purpose of this resource center is to provide access to appropriate documents and information related to MLO licensing, with focus on implementing the new law.

 August 27, 2018: New Jersey enacts a 120-day mortgage loan originator transitional licensing law (A.2035A)